Key Jesuit Values

 Cura Personalis

-Latin phrase meaning "care for the person," cura personalis is having concern and care for the personal development of the whole person.
-This implies a dedication to promoting human dignity and care for the mind, body and spirit of the person.
+A Latin phrase meaning "care for the person," cura personalis is having concern and care for the formation and support of the whole person well as for each individual person in all their distinctiveness and unique needs.
+This extends also to holistic care for ourselves and our colleagues.

 Magis